Kaosarah/COVID-19/README.md

 ## Data source

-This dataset was gotten from Our World in data website github account using this link https://github.com/owid/covid-19-data/tree/master/public/data
+This dataset was gotten from Our World in data's github account, access it [here](https://github.com/owid/covid-19-data/tree/master/public/data)

 It contains information about COVID-19 confirmed cases, death cases, vaccination records and population of countries and other specific locations in the world.

 **Dataset before cleaning**